There is a crack in everything, that’s how the light gets in. –Leonard Cohen

 1 in 5 Americans – that is, 47 million people, or almost 20 percent of the population – live with some form of mental illness.
 Despite the prevalence of mental illness in the U.S., there remain unpleasant stigmas associated with having it.
 Researchers, like Dr. James Livingston, have found that, other than having a non-traditional sexual orientation or being HIV positive, there are few human conditions that carry a more negative connotation than mental illness.
 Psychotherapist Amy Morin says the stigma surrounding mental illness is so pervasive it can prevent people from seeking help for years because they are concerned about how a diagnosis will affect their job, their business, and their social standing.

-Misconceptions about mental illness continue to flourish as well like mental illness is the fault of the individual who has it; that they have somehow brought it on themselves.
+Misconceptions about mental illness continue to flourish.
+For instance, the idea that mental illness is the fault of the individual who has it – that they have somehow brought it on themselves.
 If you open the homepage of the National Alliance on Mental Illness (NAMI), a mental health advocacy group located in Virginia run by psychiatrists and psychologists, one of the first assertions they make is that mental illness is not the fault of the individual who has it.
 Lisa Ferentz, a psychotherapist, writes, “Our culture still perpetuates the belief that people suffering from mental illnesses are not intelligent, extremely violent, or incapable of making decisions that profoundly impact their lives.”
-Dr. Livingston chimes in, writing that individuals who suffer from mental illness often feel“as though they are devalued and discredited members of society.”
-Given this still-problematic environment, the question arises: what is it like to live with mental illness in America?
-I knew just who to ask – my Mama.
+Away from the flickering silver screen, far from being fascinating, mental illness just seems to make many Americans nervous.
+Indeed, most people if they see an individual talking to themselves or gesturing at an unknown shadow move away.
+Dr. Livingston writes that individuals who suffer from mental illness often feel “as though they are devalued and discredited members of society.”

 Our conversation took place on a rainy afternoon in my Mama’s little apartment.
-The weather here in North Carolina, even in the mountains, has only recently grown cold, and when Mama answered the door she was wearing a full-length blue fleece robe.
+The weather here in North Carolina, even in the mountains, has only recently grown cold.
+When the cold finally arrived it seemed determined to make up for the lost time and the weather the afternoon of our interview was bitter, and Mama answered the door wearing a full-length blue fleece robe.
 She was a bit under the weather and wanted to lie on the couch while we talked.
-I made her a cup of tea, and we got started.
+I made her a cup of tea, she got comfortable, and with the rain flinging itself against the windows we got started.

-*Note: My Mom and I have the exact same initials, so for this conversation, Mom will be MJW, and I will be JW.
+*Note: My Mama and I have the exact same initials, so for this conversation, Mama will be MJW, and I will be JW.

 JW: How old were you when you were diagnosed?